Lazlographics

 oxygen out.
 No Sortie.
 He was flying A/C 42-31401 "Old Hickory"

-of Berlin.
-Strike photos indicate excellent results; explosions, smoke & fire being shown.
-E/A
+center of Berlin.
+Strike photos indicate excellent results; explosions, smoke & fire being

 .